qiime2/docs/source/tutorials/utilities.rst

    :url: https://data.qiime2.org/2021.8/tutorials/pd-mice/sample_metadata.tsv
    :saveas: sample_metadata.tsv

 In this example, we will cast the ``days_post_transplant`` column from ``numeric`` to ``categorical``, and the ``mouse_id`` column from ``categorical`` to ``numeric``.
 The rest of the columns contained within our metadata will be left as-is.

 .. command-block::
    :stdout:

    qiime tools cast-metadata sample_metadata.tsv \
+   --cast days_post_transplant:categorical \
-   --cast days_post_transplant:categorical --cast mouse_id:numeric
+   --cast mouse_id:numeric

-If the ``--output-file`` flag is enabled, the specified output file will contain the modified column types that we cast above for the original ``sample_metadata.tsv``.
+If the ``--output-file`` flag is enabled, the specified output file will contain the modified column types that we cast above, along with the rest of the columns and associated data contained in ``sample_metadata.tsv``.

 If you do not wish to save your casted metadata to an output file, you can omit the ``--output-file`` parameter and the results will be output to ``sdtout`` (as shown in the example above).

 The ``--ignore-extra`` and ``--error-on-missing`` flags are used to handle casted columns not contained within the original metadata file, and columns contained within the metadata file that aren't included in the cast call, respectively.
 We can take a look at how these flags can be used below:

 In the first example, we'll take a look at utilizing the ``--ignore-extra`` flag when a column is cast that is not included within the original metadata file.
 Let's start by looking at what will happen if an extra column is included and this flag is not enabled.

 .. command-block::
    :stderr: